leonyuhanov/KS0108_RPI_Driver/README.md

 # KS0108_RPI_Driver
-LCD Screen driver for the 192x64px KS0108(3 chip device) for the Raspberry Pi
+LCD Screen driver for the 192x64px KS0108(3 chip device) for the Raspberry Pi 4 & Below, for V5 please scroll down as the setup instructions are very different

 1st, these screens are terrible, dont use them!
 But if you have to please follow along :)